 A relatively routine speculative and certainly interesting paper on the nature of the Big Bang received overblown coverage in the press.
 This was unfortunately due, in part, to some overzelous promotion by the paper’s lead author.

 The paper’s main prediction revolves around the concept of a phase change.

 A phase change is a change in the behavior of a field or material as a result of changes in temperature.
 For example, the transformation of water into ice, or the more exotic transformation of an ordinary metal into a superconductor, is a phase transition.

 Phase transitions in the Higgs field are also thought to be responsible for the mass of certain particles.
 The nature of phase transitions in an “inflaton field” are also thought to be responsible for sudden swift expansions that occurred early in the universe, called inflation.

-The paper, which referred to a hypothesis called “quantum graphity,” proposes that could also be responsible for the fact that the universe has four dimensions.
+The paper, which referred to a hypothesis called “quantum graphity,” proposes that similar phase changes could also be responsible for the fact that the universe has four dimensions.

 The paper makes testable predictions about the way that gravity would have effected light in the early universe.
 While the predictions haven’t been approached with rigor, the fact that the hypothesis is testable is somewhat promising.

 Unfortunately, bold claims by the paper’s lead author in the non-technical press suggested that the hypothesis would overthrow the Big Bang theory, when in fact it does nothing of the sort, even if it’s correct.
 Furthermore, the paper is not a discovery, it is merely a candidate for explaining earlier parts of the Big Bang that aren’t yet understood (since we don’t yet have a theory of quantum gravity).

 While it’s a promising candidate due to the fact that it is, in theory, testable, it’s important to recognize that it is by no means the only candidate in the same boat.